Di Xin: Torture accusations

+Killing of Bi Gan

-In order to fund Zhou's heavy daily expenses, heavy taxes were implemented.
+In order to fund Di Xin's heavy daily expenses, heavy taxes were implemented.
 The people suffered greatly, and lost all hope for the Shang dynasty.
-Zhou's brother Wei Zi tried to persuade him to change, but was rebuked.
+His brother Wei Zi tried to persuade him to change, but was rebuked.
 His uncle Bi Gan similarly pleaded with him, but Di Xin had his heart ripped out so he could see what the heart of a sage looked like.
-When his other uncle Ji Zi heard this, he went to plead with the kingly nephew and, feigning madness, was imprisoned.
+When his other uncle Jizi heard this, he went to plead with the kingly nephew and, feigning madness, was imprisoned.
+This narrative is recorded in texts such as Records of the Grand Historian.

-Fall

-When the army of Ji Fa of Zhou, led by Jiang Ziya, defeated the Shang dynasty at the Battle of Muye in 1046 BC, Di Xin gathered all his treasures around himself in the Palace and then set fire to his palace and committed suicide.
-After his death, his head was cut off and displayed on a white-flag pole by Ji Fa.
-Of Di Xin's favorite consorts, Daji was executed and two more committed suicide, and their heads, likewise, were displayed on either small white flag poles or red flag poles.

-The name Zhòu (紂; crupper) appeared after the death of King Zhou as a posthumous name.
-This name was meant to convey his negative reputation, and his reign accumulated stories of increasingly egregious corruption.
-Centuries after his death, he had become shorthand for an archetype of wicked rule.
-However, owing to the small number of artifacts found from his rule, his actual life and deeds are not well understood.
+However, the Xia–Shang–Zhou Chronology Project and other studies have pointed out inconsistencies in this account.
+Bi Gan's death due to his confrontation with his nephew is recorded in the Spring and Autumn period, while the account of his heart being removed by Di Xin appeared much later in the fables of the Warring States period, indicating that extra details were likely added to these accounts reinforce Di Xin's tyrannical image.
+It is not reflected in oracle bone evidence.

+Killing of Bo Yikao

+In the 9th Century Record of Emperors and Kings (帝王世紀), it is said that Di Xin put Bo Yikao, King Wu of Zhou's brother, to death by lingchi, which would be the earliest case of it occurring.
+This would go on to be cited in various works, including the Yiwen Leiju, commentaries on the Records of the Grand Historian, and occur in the historical fiction Fengshen Yanyi.
+However, this is not mentioned in texts prior to the 9th Century record, and the concept of this penalty did not become prevalent until the Liao dynasty encoded it by law in the 10th century, which was wrought with much controversy at the time.

 Mentions in literature and legend

+Depictions of Di Xin and Daji (right) in an edition of Fengshen Yanyi.

-Zhou is mentioned in the Confucian Analects (19 "子張"); and also in the Three Character Classic.
-Zhou is also one of the main subjects of Fengshen Yanyi (Investiture of the Gods) and its various derivatives in popular media.
-Thus, Di Xin, also known as Zhou, has served as a negative exemplar of Confucian principles, presented as the archetypal wicked ruler who justifies regime change according to the Mandate of Heaven, as well as becoming an icon in popular culture.
+Di Xin is mentioned in the Confucian Analects (19 "子張"); and also in the Three Character Classic.
+He is frequently mentioned alongside Jie of Xia as negative examples of Confucian principles, presented as archetypal tyrants who justify regime change according by the Mandate of Heaven.